RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/17_reduce_or_extend_a_logical_volume _size.md

 ### Additional Comments:
-IF YOU DO NOT ADD THE -r FLAG, THEN YOU WILL HAVE TO RUN EITHER OF THESE NEXT TWO COMMANDS, DEPENDING ON IF IT IS XFS OR EXT4 (the hashtags in front are for demo as to not actually run these commands):
+IF YOU DO NOT ADD THE -r FLAG, THEN YOU WILL HAVE TO RUN EITHER OF THESE NEXT TWO COMMANDS, DEPENDING ON IF IT IS XFS OR EXT4:
 ```
 [root@node2 ~]# xfs_growfs /dev/mapper/wgroup-wshare
 [root@node2 ~]# resize2fs /dev/mapper/wgroup-wshare